stm32duino/wiki_contrib/Upload-methods.md

 Aborting!
 ```

-If you need to install STM32CubeProgrammer in another directory under Linux, the above mentioned procedure did not work for me.
-For some reason, the script mentioned below ignores the PATH variable I set pointing to `/opt/STM32Cube/STM32CubeProgrammer/bin`.
+If you need to install STM32CubeProgrammer in another directory under Linux, the above mentioned procedure will not work.
+For some reason, the script mentioned below ignores the PATH variable set to `/opt/STM32Cube/STM32CubeProgrammer/bin`.
 For this reason the following hack was necessary:

-Enable compilation and upload verbose under File->Preferences.
-Then, compile+upload to see that this script was been called `/home/username/.arduino15/packages/STM32/tools/STM32Tools/1.3.2/tools/linux/stm32CubeProg.sh`.
+Enable verbose compilation and upload under File->Preferences.
+Then, compile+upload to see that this script is called `/home/username/.arduino15/packages/STM32/tools/STM32Tools/1.3.2/tools/linux/stm32CubeProg.sh`.

-Then, replace line 44 (commented) by my actual path.
+Then, edit this script to replace line 44 (commented) by my the actual path.
 ```
   command -v $STM32CP_CLI >/dev/null 2>&1
   if [ $? != 0 ]; then